xiugaze/libcsp-rs/thinking.md

 -[x] connections need to have an sport_outgoing, possibly?
 -[x] implement csp_sendto
 -[ ] what is closing a connection supposed to do?
--[ ] are connections just getting added?
-What data structures? -> switch to arrays